umran/dissertation-poc/README.md

 -   Hamiltonian Monte Carlo Actor-Critic (HMC-AC)
 -   Bootstrapped Actor-Critic (BS-AC)

+We also conduct and report the results of experiments evaluating both HMC-AC and BS-AC, in benchmark OpenAI Gym environments for continuous control in the sections that follow.

 <!-- about 3000 words -->

 # Literature and Technology Survey

 # Bayesian Actor Critic

+We define Bayesian Actor Critic as a method of exploration in reinforcement learning in continuous action spaces that utilizes an Actor-Critic training loop as the primary learning mechanism, and a method of posterior sampling over plausible Q functions

 <!-- about 2000 words -->